 Step One: Know your Time Frame

-Rome wasn’t built in a day, and-while cleaning your house is (hopefully) much less daunting of a task then building the ancient empire-it certainly isn’t going to happen all at once.
+Rome wasn’t built in a day, and-while cleaning your house is (hopefully) much less daunting of a task then building an empire-it certainly isn’t going to happen all at once.
 Give it a few days at least, so you can feel accomplished at the end of each day with what you’ve done-even if you didn’t get to it all.

 While no one has time to declutter their home in one day, don’t let the project go on indefinitely.
 Give yourself a start time and an end time, say the end of the week?
 This way you can’t allow your procrastinating side to push it off until the next day, which turns into never.